srukshani99/sip-craft-app/README.md

 # SipCraft App

 SipCraft is a basic image-displaying app.
 Using this app, users can see images featuring a variety of cocktails and add them to their favorite list.
 Also, users can view the images list they made favorites, and if they want they can remove the images from their favorite list.
+This is a fully responsive app that is designed with the Tailwind framework.

 ###### **Version: 1.0.0**